ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/4_conclusions_further_work.md

 ### Memory Safety (Or Lack Of)

 A big problem with memory in general is code accessing or changing memory that it should not.
-The allocator presented here is certainly vunerable to all the classic memory exploits, which you can try out yourself.
+The allocator presented here is certainly vulnerable to all the classic memory exploits, which you can try out yourself.

 Replace the allocations in `main.c` with these to see what happens.